 \section{Conclusion}

-In this paper we propose two original reinforcement learning-based methods for tuning the parameters of a nonlinear model predictive controller (NMPC).
-In the first one, a parametrized NMPC is used to approximate the action-value function of a regularized deep Expected Sarsa (RDES) algorithm, and serves as the current action-value function to compute the temporal difference error, while a neural network (NN) with a novel feature representation is adopted as the subsequent action-value function instead of a secondary NMPC.
-This new feature representation consists in adding the current NMPC parameter vector to the input training data of the NN.
-As a consequence, the NN is able to stabilize the learning performance.
-Additionally, using this NN allows to reduce the overall training time, without affecting the closed-loop performance.

-The second method introduces a novel combination of NMPC-based gradient Expected Sarsa (GES) with convergence guarantees.
-This approach demonstrates that gradient temporal difference learning stabilizes the learning process and converges to an equilibrium point, even when nonlinearities are present in the NMPC function approximation.

-Finally, we find that RDES method converges to the same optimal policy as GES method.
-However, the former achieves this outcome in half the training time compared to the latter, while the latter provides convergence guarantees to a locally optimal solution or a stable equilibrium point.
+This paper proposes two reinforcement learning-based methods for tuning a nonlinear model predictive controller (NMPC).
+In the first method, a parametrized NMPC is used as the current action-value function in a regularized deep Expected Sarsa (RDES) algorithm, while a neural network (NN) with a novel feature representation serves as the subsequent action-value function.
+By incorporating the NMPC parameter vector into the NN's input training data, the learning process becomes more stable, and training time is reduced without compromising closed-loop performance.
+The second method introduces a combination of NMPC-based gradient Expected Sarsa (GES) with convergence guarantees.
+This approach stabilizes learning and ensures convergence to an equilibrium point, even in the presence of nonlinearities.
+Finally, we find that both methods achieve the same optimal policy.
+However, RDES reaches this outcome in half the training time, whereas GES provides convergence guarantees to a locally stable equilibrium.

-Using NMPC as a function approximator for the optimal policy in reinforcement learning has opened new research pathways, especially in enhancing safety and applicability across diverse domains.
-NMPC-based policies inherently satisfy state and input constraints as well as safety requirements, thanks to their design.
-Furthermore, NMPC provides a degree of interpretability and insight in RL that is often absent in DNN-based approaches, as the parametrization weights in NMPC carry more meaningful significance.
+In NMPC-based RL methods, adapting to dynamic environments, such as shifting obstacle positions during learning, depends on whether the changes are deterministic or stochastic.
+Deterministic changes allow pre-scheduled updates to the nonlinear programming (NLP) problem, adjusting constraints and costs to account for updated obstacle positions, while the RL method adapts its value function and policy accordingly.
+For stochastic changes, performance metrics or real-time detection of obstacle movements trigger dynamic updates to the NLP scheme, modifying the NLP structure to match the current environment.
+Meanwhile, for the RL component, one can consider adapting its learning rate to quickly update the value function and prioritizing recent data in the replay buffer to focus on the current environment's state.
+This ensures the policy remains effective and the system handles environmental shifts robustly, whether changes are predictable or random.